andrew-couch/SortingHat/README.md

 *	Multiple models will be created and once tuned, will be ensembled
 *	Models will range from simple logistic regression model to a Recurrent Neural Network
 *	Models will be created using caret and keras
-* Model ensembling will be done using majority vote
+* Model ensembling will be done through stacking with Xgboost

 ## Model List
 #### Multinomial Logistic Regression (Completed)